neondatabase/website/content/docs/reference/compatibility.md

 The following table shows parameter settings that are set explicitly for your Neon Postgres instance.
 These values may differ from standard Postgres defaults, and a few settings differ based on your Neon compute size.

 <Admonition type="note">
-Because Neon is a managed Postgres service, Postgres parameters are not user-configurable outside of a session context, but if you are a paid plan user and require a different setting, you can contact [Neon Support](/docs/introduction/support) to see if a different setting can be supported.
+Because Neon is a managed Postgres service, Postgres parameters are not user-configurable outside of a [session, database, or role context](#configuring-postgres-parameters-for-a-session-database-or-role), but if you are a paid plan user and require a different Postgres instance-level setting, you can contact [Neon Support](/docs/introduction/support) to see if the setting can be supported.
 </Admonition>

 | Parameter                             | Value         | Note                                                                                                                                                                          |